Martha Hughes Cannon: Political career

 After 1888, Cannon resumed her Salt Lake medical practice and taught nursing courses through a school established at Deseret Hospital.
 By 1896, a suffrage clause in the new state constitution had restored the right to vote to Utah women.
 In a heavily publicized election, Cannon was one of five Democrats running as "at large" candidates for state senator from Salt Lake County.
 Suffrage activist Emmeline B. Wells and Cannon's husband Angus were among the Republicans running for the office.
 The five candidates with the largest quantity of votes were elected.

+Local and national newspapers gave play to the fact that a leading Mormon polygamist was defeated by his fourth wife.
+The Salt Lake Tribune, proponent of the Republican view, backed Angus Munn Cannon.
+The Salt Lake Herald, a Democratic newspaper, countered: "Mrs. Mattie Hughes Cannon, his wife, is the better man of the two.
+Send Mrs. Cannon to the State Senate and let Mr. Cannon, as a Republican, remain at home to manage home industry".

 On November 3, 1896, Martha Hughes Cannon became the first woman elected as a state senator in the United States with 10,288 votes while her husband only received 8,054 votes.
 The couple reported that no relationship issues were produced from the election.
 Cannon introduced three bills in her first month in state senate.
 In consequence of her bill, an Act Providing for Compulsory Education of Deaf, Dumb, and Blind Citizens, Governor Heber Wells appointed Cannon to the board of directors for the school for the Deaf and Dumb.
 During her second term as State Senator, she drafted a bill for the building of a hospital at the Deaf and Dumb school.
 Her second bill was an Act to Protect the Health of Women and Girl Employees.
 The bill protected women and girls by requiring employers to give female employees something to rest on when they weren't serving customers.
 At the time nothing was provided and many female employees were left exhausted.
 Her last bill from her first month in office was an Act Creating a State Board of Health and Defining its Duties.